 Unfortunately, the old way of sending projects has been replaced by the new “Collaborate” feature.
 While “collaborating” through Apple’s ecosystem has replaced the old way, you still can technically message files.

 The difference is both users need an iCloud account.
 To send a GarageBand project using iMessage, ensure both users have an iCloud account.
 Open GarageBand and move the project from Recents to iCloud Drive.
 Long-press the project, select Share, click Project, select “Collaborate,” and then choose the contact after having pressed the “Messages” icon.

-The key for this to make as smooth as possible is for both users – as I said a moment ago – to have an iCloud account with the accompanying email address attached to it.
-If you do have an iCloud account, this process is fairly easy, but if you don’t, you’ll have to go about things in a different way.
-For example, WeTransfer is a great service that allows you to send large files but we can talk about that later.
-Let’s dive into a full tutorial on how to send projects via messages.
+The key for this to be as smooth as possible is for both users to have an iCloud account with the accompanying email address attached to it.
+If you do have an iCloud account, this process is easy, but if you don’t, you’ll have to go about things differently.
+WeTransfer is a great service that allows you to send large files as well.

 How to Send GarageBand Files (Collaborate) Through Message [iOS]